Lymah123/Hactoberfest2023/README.md

 # Hactoberfest2023

-Repo for my Hactoberfest 2023 journey.
+Repo for my Hactoberfest 2023 journey

 Oct 1: I worked on the algorithm contribution.